 Remote learning at Croft Primary School will consist of high-quality, sequential teaching and learning.
 Knowledge and skills are built incrementally, with clarity about what is intended to be taught and practised in each subject.
 It will allow for daily meaningful interaction between adults and children, which provides not only ambitious learning but also effective assessment and feedback through Microsoft TEAMS and Seesaw learning platform.
 Our school is committed to offer as high a standard of learning remotely as would be offered in school.

-Please click on the links for our Remote Learning Policy and Recovery Curriculum.
+Please click on the links for our Remote Learning Policy.